jjalcaraz-upct/network-slicing/README.md

 ## Description

-Source code of a network slicing environment where time-frequency resources (the resource blocks, RBs, of the radio frames) must be allocated among several network slices at each decision stage.
-The environtment implements the OpenAI Gym https://github.com/openai/gym interface and interacts with Stable-Baselines RL agents https://github.com/hill-a/stable-baselines and Keras-RL agents https://github.com/keras-rl/keras-rl.
-A model-based RL control algorithm (KBRL) is included.
+Source code of a network slicing environment where time-frequency resources must be allocated among several network slices at each decision stage.
+The environtment implements the OpenAI Gym https://github.com/openai/gym interface and can interact Stable-Baselines RL agents https://github.com/hill-a/stable-baselines and Keras-RL agents https://github.com/keras-rl/keras-rl.
+Additionally, the code includes a novel model-based RL control algorithm (KBRL).
 At each decision stage, the control agent observes a set of variables describing the state of the system, and a signal indicating the fulfillment or violation of the service level agreement (SLA) for each slice.
-Based on these observations, the agent selects a resource allocation with which the system will operate until the next decision stage.
-The objective of the control agent is to allocate the resources efficiently while statisfying the SLAs of the network slices.
+Based on these observations, the agent makes a resource allocation decision specifying the resource blocks, RBs, assigned to each slice in the upcoming radio frames.
+The system will operate with this allocation until the next decision stage.
+The objective of the control agent is to allocate the resources efficiently (i.e. use the minimum required number of RBs) while statisfying the SLAs of the network slices.

 <img src="img/general_diagram.png" align="center" width="40%"/>